HaydenBelanger/assemblylinemachines/docs/recipes/milling.md

 *The chance to produce the secondary output, between 0% and 100%.
 If `secondaryoutput` is set, this must be too.*

 !!! tip
     The Lumber Mill is influenced by the Extra Output Machine Upgrade.
 Depending on the number of upgrades, the chance to generate will be multiplied by either 1.5x, 2x, or 2.5x.
+	The chance is also doubled when the recipe is performed in the MKII Lumber Mill.

 - `time`: Positive Integer, required
 *The time required to process the recipe.
 1 is equal to 0.8 seconds of processing time.
 Every Speed Upgrade in the machine will cut this processing time in half.*